History, tourist information, and nearby accommodation

 In 1227 an abbey for Premonstratensian monks was founded at 'Farne', on the south side of the Dornoch Firth.
 The abbey was a daughter house of the abbey at Whithorn.
 The founder was Ferquhard, the 1st Earl of Ross, and the first abbot was named Malcolm.
 He was followed by Malcolm of Nigg in 1238, and it was this second Malcolm who petitioned the Pope in 1246 to transfer the abbey to a more hospitable location at 'New Fearn', its present site on the north side of the Firth.

 The abbey was rebuilt in 1338 and extended with the addition of a south aisle dedicated to St Michael in the 15th century.
-The aisle was built by Maister John Fearn, who was also responsible for building the cloister and beginning a dormitory for the monks.
+Maister John Fearn built the aisle, as well as the cloister, and began building a dormitory for the monks.
 Within the south aisle is the tomb of Abbot Finlay MacFead (d.
 1485).

 Like all monastic establishments, Fearn Abbey suffered at the Reformation, and the monks were forced to leave, but unlike many other monasteries, Fearn was not destroyed, but instead continued in use as the local parish church.